pdonnelly8/MLProject/Machine_Learning/README.md

 ## Running the ML Pipelines

 To run the pipelines, the user must have Python 3.9 or greater installed.
+You can find the latest downloads [here](https://www.python.org/downloads/).

 Steps to run are as follows:
 1. Move to the root directory of the repository.
 If in the Machine_Learning directory use the command `cd ..` to move back to the root.